OUR HISTORY

 History Image 5

-During the 1950’s the Festival started growing quite rapidly.
+During the 1950’s, the Festival started growing quite rapidly.
 Non-profit organizations are first mentioned as having booths on Franklin St. The Amateur Hour started in 1950.
-Big name entertainers were brought in during the ’55, ’56 & ’57 Festivals.
-Miller Amusement was contracted & brought in more & bigger rides in 1958.
+Big name entertainers were brought in during the ’55, ’56, & ’57 Festivals.
+Miller Amusement was contracted, which brought in more rides in 1958.

 History Image 6